Visiting Prague in October: A Guide to Fall Travel

 1. Prague Castle

-The Prague Castle is one of the largest ancient castles in the world and a symbol of the city’s rich history.
-Explore its grand courtyards, gardens, and visit St. Vitus Cathedral.
+One of the largest ancient castles in the world and above all of the city’s rich history, the Prague Castle is.
+Visit the grand courtyards, gardens and St. Vitus Cathedral.

 2. Charles Bridge

-Spanning the Vltava River, the Charles Bridge is a magnificent pedestrian bridge lined with statues.
-Enjoy a leisurely stroll and take in the breathtaking views of Prague’s skyline.
+The Charles Bridge is a magnificent pedestrian bridge spanning the Vltava River, which is lined with statues.
+Take some leisure stroll and have your eyes unfold with breathtaking views of Prague’s skyline.

 3. Old Town Square